twardoch/twat-fs/README.md

 * **Progressive Enhancement**: Start simple with zero configuration (simple providers), scale up to advanced providers (S3, Dropbox) as needed
 * **Developer Experience**: Clear interfaces, comprehensive type hints, and runtime checks
 * **Extensibility**: Well-defined provider protocol for adding new storage backends

+## Recent Improvements

+The codebase has undergone significant refactoring to improve maintainability and extensibility:

+* **Centralized Utilities**: Created a `utils.py` module with shared functionality for all providers
+* **Standardized Implementation**: All providers now follow consistent patterns and inherit from `BaseProvider`
+* **Improved Error Handling**: Enhanced error classification and handling across all providers
+* **Provider Templates**: Created templates for simple and authenticated providers to standardize implementation
+* **Better Type Safety**: Improved type annotations and protocol compatibility
+* **Consistent Logging**: Standardized logging patterns for better debugging and monitoring

+## Project Documentation

+The project maintains several key documentation files:

+* **README.md** (this file): Overview, installation, usage, and architecture
+* **CHANGELOG.md**: Detailed record of all changes and improvements
+* **TODO.md**: Prioritized list of upcoming tasks and features

+These files are regularly updated to reflect the current state of the project.

 ## Quick Start